Reporting in microservices. How to optimize performance?

-The central repository of integrated data from one or more disparate sources.
-It stores current and historical data in one single place.
-So, we can use them for creating analytical reports, machine learning, etc.
+The central repository of integrated data from one or more disparate sources, it stores current and historical data in one place.
+We can use data lakes for creating analytical reports, machine learning solutions, and more.

-We decided to start with AWS S3.
-It has an open source implementation.
-That's why we could integrate it to the on-premise microservice reporting system.
+We decided to start with AWS S3 as it had an open-source implementation, so we could integrate it with the on-premise microservice reporting system.

 Step №5: Report Databases